Park-TaeHwan/ML_LAB/README.md

 ### This is result of Machine learning Lab and Project.

-If you want to contact, check below contact:
+If you want to contact, check below contact here:

 Mail: rochker204@gmail.com